Krishnatripathi09/Node-Js-Practice/README.md

 for eg: __process.env.UV_THREADPOOL_SIZE = 8__;

- __IS Node JS Single Threaded or Multi-Threaded ?__. then ask  when? beacuse it depends what type of code we want to run as When we are dealing with synchronous code then Node JS is Single Threaded but if we are dealing with Asynchronous tasks then Lib-UV utilizes LibUV's __THREAD-POOL__ making it multi-Threaded
+ __IS Node JS Single Threaded or Multi-Threaded ?__. then ask  when? beacuse it depends what type of code we want to run as When we are dealing with synchronous code then Node JS is Single Threaded but if we are dealing with Asynchronous tasks then Lib-UV utilizes LibUV's __THREAD-POOL__ making it multi-Threaded.

 const crypto = require("node:crypto");
 const fs = require("fs");